-Combine the flour and salt.
+- Combine the flour and salt.
 Combine the flour and salt in the bowl of a food processor fitted with the blade attachment.
 Pulse several times to mix.

-Mix in the cream cheese and butter.
+- Mix in the cream cheese and butter.
 Scatter the cubes of cream cheese and butter over the flour.
-Pulse 10 to 12 times until coarse crumbs form.
+Pulse until coarse crumbs form, 10 to 12 pulses.

-Mix in the yolk and vanilla.
-Whisk together the vanilla and yolk in a bowl, and the pour them over the butter-flour mixture.
-Run the processor continuously until the dough starts to clump together and form large curdlike pieces.
+- Mix in the yolk and vanilla.
+Whisk the vanilla and yolk together in a small bowl.
+Drizzle over the butter-flour mixture.
+Process until the dough starts to clump together and form large, curd-like pieces.

-Refrigerate the dough.
-Turn the dough out onto the counter and gather the pieces into a ball.
-Divide into four portions and flatten each into 1-inch thick disks.
-Wrap in plastic and refrigerate the dough at least 2 hours or up to 3 days, or freeze for up to 3 months (thaw in the refrigerator before using).
+- Refrigerate the dough.
+Transfer the dough out onto the counter and gather the pieces into a ball.
+Divide into 4 portions and flatten each into 1-inch-thick disks.
+Wrap each disk in plastic wrap and refrigerate at least 2 hours or up to 3 days, or freeze for up to 3 months (thaw in the refrigerator before using).

-Roll out the dough.
+- Roll out the dough.
 Sprinkle your work surface generously with powdered sugar.
-Take one disk of dough from the refrigerator and let it warm on the counter for 1-2 minutes.
-Sprinkle the surface of the dough and the rolling pin with more powdered sugar.
+Take 1 disk of dough from the refrigerator and let it warm on the counter for 1 to 2 minutes.
+Unwrap and then sprinkle the surface of the dough and the rolling pin with more powdered sugar.
 Roll the dough from the center out into a circle about 1/8-inch thick.
 Don't worry if a few cracks form near the edges.
 Use more powdered sugar as needed to prevent sticking.

-Slice and roll the cookies.
+- Cut and roll the cookies.
 Using a pizza cutter or sharp knife, cut the dough into 16 wedges, like a pizza.
-Beginning at the wide outer edge and moving inward.
+Beginning at the wide outer edge and moving inward, roll up each wedge.
 Transfer to a parchment-lined baking sheet.
 Make sure the tip is tucked underneath.

-Bake the cookies.
-Bake the first tray of cookies until golden-brown, 20-25 minutes.
+- Bake the cookies.
+Bake the first tray of cookies until golden-brown, 20 to 25 minutes.
 Cool on the sheet, 5 minutes; transfer to a wire rack.
 Bake the remaining cookies, using the same parchment paper but making sure the baking sheet is cooled between batches.

-• Fruit and Jam Filling: Warm 1/4 cup marmalade, apricot jam or raspberry jam in the microwave until it liquefies.
-Stir in the 1 tablespoon sugar.
+- Fruit and jam filling: Warm 1/4 cup marmalade, apricot jam, or raspberry jam in the microwave until it liquefies.
+Stir in 1 tablespoon sugar.
 Set aside to cool until no longer steaming, still liquidy.
-Pulse 2 cups (roughly 10 ounces) dried fruit, such as apricots, cranberries, cherries or currants, in a food processor until it breaks down into tiny pieces.
-To assemble, spread the jam onto the rugelach dough; sprinkle the dried fruit on top.
+Pulse 2 cups (roughly 10 ounces) dried fruit, such as apricots, cranberries, cherries, or currants, in a food processor until it breaks down into tiny pieces.
+To assemble, spread the jam onto the rugelach dough and then sprinkle the dried fruit on top.

-• Peanut Butter and Chocolate Filling: Warm 1/2 cup peanut butter in a microwave until it liquefies.
+- Peanut butter and chocolate filling: Warm 1/2 cup peanut butter in a microwave until it liquefies but isn't boiling.
 Spread over the rugelach dough; sprinkle with 1 cup miniature chocolate chips.

-• Freezing Rugelach: The disks of dough can be frozen for up to three months; thaw in the refrigerator overnight before using.
-The shaped cookies can also be frozen for up to three months.
+- Freezing rugelach: The disks of dough can be frozen for up to 3 months; thaw in the refrigerator overnight before using.
+The shaped cookies can also be frozen for up to 3 months.
 Arrange cookies on a baking sheet, making sure they do not touch, and freeze until solid.
-Transfer to a freezer container for long term storage.
+Transfer to a freezer container for long-term storage.
 Cookies can be baked straight from the freezer and may need an extra few minutes to bake.